rouxpz/pygenius/README.md

 All functions should be run through the examples.py file, or any other script you create.

+###To import the library

+At the top of your script, include the following:

+`from pygenius import artists, songs, wordsearch`

 ###Functions currently available
 **artists.albumList(artist, arg)**
 Returns a list of albums that the specified artist has recorded.